-If you haven’t started looking for last minute Mother’s Day gifts I have to let you in on a secret – you still have time to get a good gift – but it is less than two weeks away.
-I’m of the opinion that you don’t need a calendar to tell you when to show love to someone, but Mother’s Day is still Mother’s Day.
+If you haven’t started looking for last minute Mother’s Day gifts I have to let you in on a secret – you still have time to buy a thoughtful gift – but it’s not that far away.
+I’m of the opinion that you don’t need a calendar to tell you when to show love to someone, but it’s still a special day.

 Mother’s Day Gifts Come Down to the Thought

 The important thing to remember when it comes to shopping for gifts that it doesn’t come down to price, but the thought.